Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

 They also asked Franklin to read from sections that would suggest how Trump addresses interpersonal conflict.

-“For many years, I’ve said that if someone screws you, screw them back,” Franklin read from How to Get Rich.
+“For many years, I’ve said that if someone screws you, screw them back,” Franklin said, reading from How to Get Rich.

 Daniels takes the witness stand

-Then came the words that many court watchers had been waiting for: “The people call Stormy Daniels.”
+Then came the words that many court-watchers had been waiting for: “The people call Stormy Daniels.”

-Daniels, whose real name is Stephanie Clifford, began by explaining her upbringing in Louisiana and how she entered the adult film industry at age 23.
+Also known as Stephanie Clifford, Daniels began by explaining her upbringing in Louisiana and how she entered the adult film industry at age 23.
 But her testimony quickly turned to her relationship with Trump, whom she said she met in 2006 at a celebrity golf tournament in Nevada.

 When Trump later asked her to dinner, Daniels recalled her publicist was optimistic it could be a good opportunity.
 “What could possibly go wrong?” she remembered the publicist saying.